Cloud-Architekt/cloud-architekt.github.io/_posts/2020-09-19-auditing-of-msi-and-service-principals.md

 Access from (system-assigned) managed identity of an Azure VM to Azure KeyVault (for reading a secret value of the vault).

-I have used the Azure PowerShell module and use the parameter "Identity" for sign-in.
+I have used the Azure PowerShell module and including the parameter "Identity" for sign-in.
 Afterwards I've tried to access the vault with the cmdlet "Get-AzureKeyVaultSecret".

 **Logs:**